kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

  1. Write down the transcript compatibility matrix `M` and the corresponding read count vector `k`.
 See the example in the slides for reference.
  2. Using the EM-algorithm implemented in the tutorial, estimate the expression of all three transcripts.
 In our report, provide these final estimates after 1000 iterations as well as a visualisation of how these estimates evolved.
- 3. Now, remove Transcript 2 from the annotations, construct a new transcript compatibility matrix 'M' and count vector
+ 3. Now, remove Transcript 2 from the annotations, construct a new transcript compatibility matrix `M` and count vector `k` and re-estimate the expression of the remaining two transcripts.
+How did the expression estimates change compared to using the original 'correct' annotations?

 ## Task 2: Identify transcripts that are differentially used between conditions
 **Learning objective**: Learn how differentially used transcripts can be detected using DRIMSeq and how these changes can be visualized using IGV.